mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 shift.
 If the ship is armed with a spinal mount, it may fire this weapon at any time during its facing adjustments but must pause to target it beforehand.
-Should the capital ship be in battle with multiple targets, hence

-Crew Roles

-delivering fire in three dimensions against several opponents, the facing adjustments can be even more complex, requiring greater skill and finesse by the pilot.
+Should the capital ship be in battle with multiple targets, hence delivering fire in three dimensions against several opponents, the facing adjustments can be even more complex, requiring greater skill and finesse by the pilot.

-**THE PILOT’S CONTROL PANEL**
+**THE PILOT'S CONTROL PANEL**
 Pilot control panels vary from ship-to-ship.
 At the lower end, flight control systems are completely mechanical, including a hands-on throttle-and-stick that enables the